Macorreag/macorreag/README.md

 ### Hi there 👋

+I am a student of systems engineering, convinced that web applications and the internet have the possibility of creating a better and more accessible world.

+- 🌱 I’m currently learning Angular.
+- 💬 Ask me about Web technologies and tools to automate your tasks.
+- 👯 I’m looking to collaborate on [FaztCommunityWeb](https://github.com/faztcommunity/fazt-web-community)

 <!--
 **Macorreag/macorreag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.